 - 1 cup boiled or cooked mung beans , drained, substitute with black beans

 - 2 tablespoons cocoa powder , more to taste

 - Soft brown sugar to taste (or just add more dates for more sweetness, if you prefer)

-- Then place all ingredients in the saucepan, cover and simmer.
+- Then place all ingredients back in the saucepan, cover and simmer.

 - Allow to cool completely before storing in a jar (preferable sterilised) in the fridge.
 This will last 2 weeks.

 Chopped the dates and place them first in a saucepan over medium heat with a little of the water and allow them to soften.